 Property owners have a legal duty to inspect and maintain their premises to prevent injuries.
 Regular inspections help identify potential hazards, reducing the risk of accidents and lawsuits.
 When owners neglect these responsibilities, they risk being held liable for injuries caused by their oversight.

 In cases involving constructive notice, the court often evaluates whether the property owner had reasonable systems in place to detect hazards.
-If a business failed to conduct routine inspections, clean up spills, or repair damaged flooring, it becomes easier to argue that they should have known about the dangerous condition.
+If a business fails to conduct routine inspections, clean up spills, or repair damaged flooring, it becomes easier to argue that they should have known about the dangerous condition.

 How a Premises Liability Lawyer Can Help